sql-bi/docs/_mydocs/dax-internals/user-defined-functions/calculate-modifiers.md

 ## Practical use case

-A common application is centralizing the list of **filter-keep columns** — columns on a date table whose filters must be removed when computing a reference date, but preserved by time intelligence functions applied afterward.
+A common application is centralizing the list of **filter-keep columns**: columns on a date table whose filters must be removed when computing a reference date but preserved by time intelligence functions applied afterward.
 Placing the `REMOVEFILTERS` list in a function prevents it from being duplicated across many measures and simplifies maintenance when the column list changes.